Startup business ideas in Canada with low setup costs

 Key trends shaping Canadian small business in 2026

 Understanding market trends helps you choose a business idea with strong growth potential.
-For instance, the Bank of Canada notes that firms' inflation expectations remain roughly stable between 2.5%–3%, a key factor for financial planning.
+The Bank of Canada's Q1 2026 Business Outlook Survey shows firms raised one-year-ahead inflation expectations to 3.8% in March 2026, influenced by supply chain pressures and energy price movements.
 Here's what else is shaping opportunities for Canadian entrepreneurs.

 Remote work creates service opportunities